efchatz/pandora/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

 I would like to thank Zisis Tsiatsikas and Vyron Kampourakis.
 They assist me in identifying which process contains cleartext credentials for some password managers.
+Kaspersky team for assigning [CVE-2023-23349](https://nvd.nist.gov/vuln/detail/CVE-2023-23349#) and for the [security advisory.](https://support.kaspersky.com/vulnerability/list-of-advisories/12430#180324)

 * [Choose an Open Source License](https://choosealicense.com)
 * [Img Shields](https://shields.io)